Gov. Kevin Stitt sets special election for recreational marijuana state question

 “Everyone in Oklahoma that has supported this petition is very excited to get this across the finish line.”

-Republicans, Democrats, Libertarians and independents who signed the petition are ready to start reaping the benefits of legalizing and taxing adult use of marijuana, she said.
+Republicans, Democrats, Libertarians and independents who signed the petition are ready to start reaping the benefits of legalizing and taxing adult use of marijuana, Tilley said.

-Political observers had said putting State Question 820 on the Nov.
-8 ballot would benefit Democrats in the election.
-Turnout for special elections is usually lower.
+has said that while he supports the federal legalization of marijuana, he opposes the state question, saying the country’s patchwork of state laws on marijuana has become problematic.

-If approved, the state question is not expected to affect the state’s medical marijuana program.
+If approved, SQ 820 is not expected to affect the state’s medical marijuana program.

 The deadline to register to vote for the March 7 election is Feb.
 10,